ra2fet/React-Chat/README.md

 2. After cloning install packages using below syntax -:
    > npm install

-Above command will install all the neccery packges.
+Above command will install all the necessary packages.

 3. Run the app on your mobile using below command -:
    > npm start